USSF-ORBIT/analytics/README.md

 ## Local Development

-You may need to delcare these env vars in `.envrc.local` if you want to build and or push locally.
+You may need to declare these env vars in `.envrc.local` if you want to build and or push locally.

 ```shell
 export ARTIFACTORY_TOKEN=''